csiro-easi/easi-training-pc/using-git.md

 ## Add or edit the location of the remote repository
 The remote repository is where you will ```pull``` from and ```push``` to.
 It is commonly referred to by the alias "origin".
 ```
-# If required, add a definition for 'origin"
+# If required, add a definition for "origin"
 git remote add origin [remote-url]

 # Change the url of the remote repository